akash-network/website/src/content/Docs/validators/akash-validator-with-tmkms-and-stunnel/index.md

 ## Akash Validator Deployment

-### Cloudmos Deploy
+### Akash Console

-- Within this guide we will use the Cloudmos Deploy application to create the Akash Validator
+- Within this guide we will use the Akash Console application to create the Akash Validator
-- Please review our[ Cloudmos Deploy ](broken-reference)docs to install and configure the application if this is your first time using
+- Please review our[ Akash Console ](broken-reference)docs to install and configure the application if this is your first time using

 ### Create the Akash Validator Deployment

-- Use the steps that follow - within Cloudmos Deploy - to create your Akash Validator deployment
+- Use the steps that follow - within Akash Console - to create your Akash Validator deployment
 - The Akash SDL used additionally spins up a Stunnel server to facilitate secure communication with the TMKMS server created in later steps

 #### Create New Deployment